Anisotropic capillary hypersurfaces in a wedge: Introduction

-\begin{theorem} Let \(\Sigma\subset\overline{\mathbf{W}}\) be a smooth embedded compact anisotropic free boundary hypersurface with constant \(r\)-th anisotropic mean curvature for some \(r\in\{1,..., n\}\).
-Then \(\Sigma\) is an anisotropic free boundary truncated Wulff shape. \end{theorem}

-Inspired by the work in \cite{WX}, we reduce the capillary case to the free boundary case via choosing a new Minkowski norm.
-We have the following analogous theorems for the capillary case.
+Inspired by the work in \cite{WX}, we reduce the capillary case to the free boundary case by choosing a new gauge.
+Thus we obtain the following Heintze-Karcher type inequality and the Alexandrov type theorem.